snacktavish/TreeUpdatingComparison/TreeComparison.md

   * Getting existing trees for arbitrary sets of taxa
   * Visualizing conflict between estimates
   * Getting date estimates for nodes
-  * Updating an existing phylogeny with new data from GenBank
+  * Updating an existing phylogeny with new data

 # The Open Tree of Life
 The Open Tree of Life (https://opentreeoflife.github.io/) is a project that unties phylogenetic inferences and taxonomy to provide a synthetic estimate of species relationships across the entire tree of life.